lccherri/gitops-pull-model/README.md

-# RHACM + OpenShift GitOps Pull Model
+# OpenShift GitOps - Pull Model

 GitOps Pull Model is a deployment strategy where application configurations are centrally managed on the ACM Hub Cluster.
 Managed clusters independently pull these configurations directly from a Git repository, ensuring decentralized control and streamlined operations.